11 Things You Might Not Know About Jimmy Carter

 10. Jimmy Carter won the Nobel Peace Prize in 2002.

-After decades of philanthropic work, including a longstanding association with Habitat for Humanity, Carter was awarded the Nobel Peace Prize in 2002.
+After decades of humanitarian work, including a longstanding association with Habitat for Humanity, Carter was awarded the Nobel Peace Prize in 2002.
 It was actually a quarter-century overdue: The Nobel committee wanted to award him the prize in 1978 after he helped broker peace talks between Israel and Egypt, but no one had nominated him before the official deadline had closed.